E-daw/Fedora-Tips/README.md

 Gaming/ Workstation PC:
 -----------------------
   Disable NetowrkManager-wait-online

-    sudo systemctl disable NetworkManager-wait-online.service //This can hang boot times by a few seconds, leave enabled if you know you need it.
+  This can hang boot times by a few seconds, leave enabled if you know you need it.

+    sudo systemctl disable NetworkManager-wait-online.service

   Enable fstrim to automatically run: